Global-Uni-Fair-Feb-Mar-25-SI-Global-B-480x240.gif

 AEG N/A Aggregate pass 5

-Sum up all the weighted grades obtained in step 2.
+Add all the weighted grades from Step 2.

-Add up the total points for all the papers included in the calculation.
+Add all the points from the papers included in the calculation.

-Divide the total weighted grade (step 3) by the total sum of points (step 4).
+Divide the total weighted grades by the total points.

-GPA = (Sum of (grade value x points value)) ÷ (Sum of (total sum of points))
+Formula: GPA = (Sum of (grade value x points)) ÷ (Total points)

 Study in New Zealand